Gusto-API/api.gusto.dev/docs/guides/Embedded Payroll Onboarding.md

 When the deposits are successfully transferred, the `verification_status` changes to `ready_for_verification`, at which point the verify endpoint can be used to verify the bank account.
 After successful verification, the bank account's `verification_status` is `verified`.

+Our API validates the routing number to ensure it's a valid US routing number.
+For testing purposes, you can use this sample routing number: `102001017`

 [Create a new single pay schedule ](https://docs.gusto.com/docs/api/b3A6MjA5MTEyMTI-create-a-new-single-pay-schedule)